-DOT&PF, in cooperation with the FAA Alaskan Airports Division, proposes to upgrade facilities at the Seward Airport as well as protect the airport from further damage caused by recurrent flooding.
+DOT&PF, in cooperation with the FAA Alaskan Region Airports Division, proposes to upgrade facilities at the Seward Airport as well as protect the airport from further damage caused by recurrent flooding.
 The project area lies within United States Geological Survey (USGS) Seward A-7 Quad Map (see Figure 1).

 The Proposed Action, Alternative 2.2 (see Figure 2), consists of closing and discontinuing maintenance of RW 13-31.
 RW 16-34 would be upgraded from an A-I facility to a B-II facility.
 This would require the RW to be shifted to the east to provide the required separation between RW and TWs.
 The new RW 16-34 would be raised above the 100-year flood level with 2 ft of freeboard.
 Armor will be installed to protect RW 16-34, since RW 13-31 is expected to be overtopped and breached by future flood events, allowing floodwater to reach the embankment of RW 16-34.
 TW B will be relocated, and TW F will be reconstructed to match RW 16-34 location and grade changes.
-TWs A, D, and E will be eliminated because they do not meet new FAA guidance that disallows TWs entering in the middle one-third of the RW.
+TWs A, D, and E will be eliminated because they do not meet new FAA guidance (FAA AC 150/5300-13A) that disallows TWs entering in the middle one-third of the RW.
 Navigational Aids (NAVAIDS) and weather reporting system will be relocated to an area protected from flooding and to support RW 16-34.
+Utilities will be rerouted in support of relocated runway, NAVAIDS and weather reporting system.
 Property will be purchased for airspace protection to the north and south.
 The parcel to the north will be acquired in full as the remainder of the parcel is within the Resurrection River floodway and of lower value to the owner, the parcel will allow direct access to the river in the future should additional flood mitigation be needed, and the purchase will ensure that trees are not cut down thereby adding to the prevention of streambank erosion near the airport.
 A small number of float plane operators occasionally utilize a service road running from the south end of the apron, across the bottom of RW 16-34 to the unnamed stream between the two RWs.
 This access will be lost with the shifting of RW 16-34.
 A new float plane access will be developed if feasible.
 The proposed location is shown on Figure 2.